How to Fix a Shower Floor Slope

 The Options?

 The conventional option would be to nuke the entire shower and start over.
 But, that would be a super drag.
-Just bought yourself a custom shower and frameless glass enclosure for $6k or more?
+Just bought yourself a custom shower and frameless glass enclosure for $8k or more all in?
 Great!
 Now, immediately demo ALL of it to start over from scratch?
 Not great.

 The clients agreed that it was worth the risk to try.
 I would’ve too.